OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-gcp.md

    This is in effect the same when using the [watchdog](/docs/octopus-rest-api/octopus.server.exe-command-line/watchdog.md) command to configure a scheduled task to monitor the Octopus Server service.
    :::

-6. Create folders in your **NFS share** for the Artifacts, Packages, TaskLogs, and Imports.
+6. Create folders in your **NFS share** for the Artifacts, Packages, TaskLogs, Imports, and EventExports.

-7. Create the symbolic links for the Artifacts, Packages, TaskLogs, and Imports folders.
+7. Create the symbolic links for the Artifacts, Packages, TaskLogs, Imports, and EventExports folders.

    Run the following PowerShell script, substituting the placeholder values with your own: